Downloads

 15. One rod with one single hook to be fished at any one time.

-16. All fish to be returned to the water unharmed, if any sores/ wounds found use fish care.
+16. All fish to be returned to the water unharmed, if any sores/wound on fish apply fish care solution.

 18. Braided line and wire traces are prohibited.
-Only monofilament line and hook length (maximum 10lb) may be used.
+Only monofilament line, maximum 15lb main line and hook length of lesser braking strain to be used.

 21. Ground bait may be used up to a maximum of 1kg per visit.

-22. Liquidised bread may be used in moderation between October and March by pole cup or feeder only.
+22. Liquidized bread may be used in moderation between October and March by pole cup or feeder only.
 Bread flake/punch may be fished down in the water all year round.

 23. No boilies/trout pellets/nuts of any kind/cat or dog biscuits.
 No cat or dog food or gravy-based meats to be fed or used on a hook.